 Making delicious coffee in a Chemex:

-- A Chemex (we’re using a 6 cup brewer, but you can also get smaller 3 cup versions)
+- A Chemex (we’re using a 6 cup brewer, but you can also get smaller 3 cup versions, buy it here!)

 - Coffee – fresh grinded is best!
 (30-40 grams, course ground – or approx. 6 tablespoons) – we usually aim for a 12:1 ratio of water to ground coffee as a guide.